-Acronym Term

-CAS Cost Accounting Standards

-CFR Code of Federal Regulations

-CMIA Cash Management Improvement Act

-COG Councils Of Governments

-COSO Committee of Sponsoring Organizations of the Treadway Commission

-EPA Environmental Protection Agency

-ERISA Employee Retirement Income Security Act of 1974 (29 U.S.C.
-1301–1461)

-EUI Energy Usage Index

-F&A Facilities and Administration

-FAC Federal Audit Clearinghouse

-FAIN Federal Award Identification Number

-FAPIIS Federal Awardee Performance and Integrity Information System

-FAR Federal Acquisition Regulation

-FFATA Federal Funding Accountability and Transparency Act of 2006 or Transparency Act—Public Law 109–282, as amended by section 6202(a) of Public Law 110–252 (31 U.S.C.
-6101)

-FICA Federal Insurance Contributions Act

-FOIA Freedom of Information Act

-FR Federal Register

-FTE Full-time equivalent

-GAAP Generally Accepted Accounting Principles

-GAGAS Generally Accepted Government Auditing Standards

-GAO Government Accountability Office

-GOCO Government owned, contractor operated

-GSA General Services Administration

-IBS Institutional Base Salary

-IHE Institutions of Higher Education

-IRC Internal Revenue Code

-ISDEAA Indian Self-Determination and Education and Assistance Act

-MTC Modified Total Cost

-MTDC Modified Total Direct Cost

-NFE Non-Federal Entity

-OMB Office of Management and Budget

-PII Personally Identifiable Information

-PMS Payment Management System

-PRHP Post-retirement Health Plans

-PTE Pass-through Entity

-REUI Relative Energy Usage Index

-SAM System for Award Management

-SFA Student Financial Aid

-SNAP Supplemental Nutrition Assistance Program

-SPOC Single Point of Contact

-TANF Temporary Assistance for Needy Families

-TFM Treasury Financial Manual

-U.S.C.
+(a) CAS Cost Accounting Standards

+(b) CFR Code of Federal Regulations

+(c) F&A Facilities and Administration

+(d) FAC Federal Audit Clearinghouse

+(e) FAIN Federal Award Identification Number

+(f) FAR Federal Acquisition Regulation

+(g) FASB Financial Accounting Standards Board

+(h) FFATA Federal Funding Accountability and Transparency Act of 2006 or Transparency Act, Public Law 109-282, as amended (See 31 U.S.C.
+6101, statutory note)

+(i) FOIA Freedom of Information Act

+(j) FR Federal Register

+(k) GAAP Generally Accepted Accounting Principles

+(l) GAGAS Generally Accepted Government Auditing Standards

+(m) GASB Government Accounting Standards Board

+(n) GAO Government Accountability Office

+(o) GSA General Services Administration

+(p) IBS Institutional Base Salary

+(q) IHE Institutions of Higher Education

+(r) IRC Internal Revenue Code

+(s) ISDEAA Indian Self-Determination and Education and Assistance Act

+(t) MTC Modified Total Cost

+(u) MTDC Modified Total Direct Cost

+(v) NFE Non-Federal Entity

+(w) NOFO Notice of Funding Opportunity

+(x) OMB Office of Management and Budget

+(y) PII Personally Identifiable Information

+(z) PMS Payment Management System

+(aa) SAM System for Award Management (SAM.gov)

+(bb) UEI Unique Entity Identifier

+(cc) U.S.C.
 United States Code

-VAT Value Added Tax
+(dd) VAT Value Added Tax

 § 200.1 Definitions.

-These are the definitions for terms used in this part.
-Different definitions may be found in Federal statutes or regulations that apply more specifically to particular programs or activities.
-These definitions could be supplemented by additional instructional information provided in governmentwide standard information collections.
+The following is a list of definitions of key terms frequently used in 2 CFR part 200.
+Definitions found in Federal statutes or regulations that apply to particular programs take precedence over the following definitions.
+However, where the following definitions implement specific statutory requirements that apply government-wide, such as the Single Audit Act, the following definitions take precedence over Federal regulations.
 For purposes of this part, the following definitions apply:

-Acquisition cost means the cost of the asset including the cost to ready the asset for its intended use.
-Acquisition cost for equipment, for example, means the net invoice price of the equipment, including the cost of any modifications, attachments, accessories, or auxiliary apparatus necessary to make it usable for the purpose for which it is acquired.
-Acquisition costs for software includes those development costs capitalized in accordance with generally accepted accounting principles (GAAP).
-Ancillary charges, such as taxes, duty, protective in transit insurance, freight, and installation may be included in or excluded from the acquisition cost in accordance with the non-Federal entity's regular accounting practices.
+Acquisition cost means the (total) cost of the asset including the cost to ready the asset for its intended use.
+For example, acquisition cost for equipment means the net invoice price of the equipment, including the cost of any modifications, attachments, accessories, or auxiliary apparatus necessary to make it usable for the purpose for which it is acquired.
+Acquisition costs for software include those development costs capitalized in accordance with generally accepted accounting principles (GAAP).
+Ancillary charges such as taxes, duty, protective in transit insurance, freight, and installation may be included in or excluded from the acquisition cost in accordance with the recipient’s or subrecipient’s regular accounting practices.

-Advance payment means a payment that a Federal awarding agency or pass-through entity makes by any appropriate payment mechanism, including a predetermined payment schedule, before the non-Federal entity disburses the funds for program purposes.
+Advance payment means a payment that a Federal agency or pass-through entity makes by any appropriate payment mechanism and payment method before the recipient or subrecipient disburses the funds for program purposes.

 Allocation means the process of assigning a cost, or a group of costs, to one or more cost objective(s), in reasonable proportion to the benefit provided or other equitable relationship.
 The process may entail assigning a cost(s) directly to a final cost objective or through one or more intermediate cost objectives.

-Assistance listings refers to the publicly available listing of Federal assistance programs managed and administered by the General Services Administration, formerly known as the Catalog of Federal Domestic Assistance (CFDA).
+Assistance Listings refer to the publicly available listing of Federal assistance programs managed and administered by the General Services Administration (GSA) at SAM.gov.

-Assistance listing number means a unique number assigned to identify a Federal Assistance Listings, formerly known as the CFDA Number.
+Assistance Listing number means a unique number assigned to identify an Assistance Listing.

-Assistance listing program title means the title that corresponds to the Federal Assistance Listings Number, formerly known as the CFDA program title.
+Assistance Listing program title means the title that corresponds to the Assistance Listing number.

-Audit finding means deficiencies which the auditor is required by § 200.516(a) to report in the schedule of findings and questioned costs.
+Audit finding means deficiencies which the auditor is required to report in the schedule of findings and questioned costs.
+(See § 200.516(a))